Samland-Gov/legislation-old/constitution/README.md

 ##### Article 26: Appointment of Members of the House of Lords

 1. Members of the House of Lords shall be appointed based on their expertise, contributions to society, and distinguished service.
-2. Appointments to the House of Lords shall be made by the Monarch, in consultation with the Privy Council, taking into consideration recommendations from various sectors, including but not limited to academia, public service, and the arts.
+2. Appointments to the House of Lords shall be made by the Monarch, in consultation with the Privy Council, taking into consideration recommendations from various sectors, including but not limited to academia, public service, and the arts, in accordance to the Electoral Law.
 3. The appointment process shall be transparent and ensure diversity, representing a wide range of knowledge, experience, and perspectives.

 ##### Article 27: Election of Members of the House of Commons